Subscribe to RSS feed

 #> apt-get install screen libnet-dns-perl libmime-base32-perl

-Then download dnstunnel-latest.tgz and unpack it to /opt/ – creating /opt/dnstunnel.
+Then download dnstunnel.tgz and unpack it to /opt/ – creating /opt/dnstunnel.

 Edit the config at the top of the dnstunneld.wrapper' script.
 Eg. if you're running a caching DNS on the local interface you may want to bind the tunnel server to the external interface explicitly.
 You also may want to specify the user and group the daemon will run as.
 Run dnstunneld without arguments to get a list of possible options.